kailash-manasarovar/statement/docs/timeline/2026/july.md

 - I'm not drinking anything anyone brings me.
 - The woman who spat out her tea, brings us some smoothies.
 - I swap mine with his, and say sorry.
-- He then tells me that cats survive on sea water.
+- He then tells me that cats can survive on sea water, which isn't true.
 - I don't know why he would say this.
-Is he suggesting they tested this out while they were drugging me?
+- Is he suggesting they tested this out while they were drugging me?
 They controlled everything I ate and drank for a few days.
 - I think it's BS.

 ### Another criminal is brought around the world for viewing